Road Transport Operations France

 Weather Conditions

 It is advisable to check weather forecasts for France, especially in winter.
-With the general exception of western routes via Tours and Bordeaux, routes crossing France towards Germany, Switzerland, Italy and Spain and Portugal may be subject to heavy snow, notably in mountain areas (Alps, Vosges, Massif Central).
+With the general exception of western routes via Tours and Bordeaux, routes crossing France towards Germany, Switzerland, Italy, Spain and Portugal may be subject to heavy snow, notably in mountain areas (Alps, Vosges, Massif Central).

 Trunk roads not accessible to HGVs